-Why the graduate is a great classic to learn English: The Graduate has easy language and the speech is slower than the average movie – this makes it easy to follow.
+Why the graduate is a great classic to learn English: The Graduate has easy language and slow speech, so it’s easy to follow.
 It also uses some great vocabulary related to relationships and college.

 2. When Harry Met Sally (1989)

 Starring: Billy Crystal and Meg Ryan

 The year is 1977 and Harry Burns and Sally Albright have to share a very long car journey together from the University of Chicago to NYC.

 While driving they chat about whether it’s possible for a man and woman just to be friends without love and sex.
 When they arrive in NYC, they decide they can’t be friends anymore and say goodbye.